 *I use walnuts in these muffins because I looooooove them in baking.
 You can easily sub in pecans, almonds or another nut, or leave the nuts out completely.

 *Can you use whole wheat flour in these muffins?
+You can.
 I would recommend whole wheat pastry flour.

 *Feel free to mix up the spices in these too… a little allspice maybe?
 Ginger?
 Cardamom even?

 *I use quick oats here because they just disappear into the batter.
 Rolled oats work too.